 Take away

 When we’re in the car, we must put our cats in a carrier, which should be secured with a seatbelt.
 However, do not place the carrier in the driver’s seat!
-If your human is in an accident and the airbags are activated, we kittens may be injured or perhaps killed!
+If your human is in an accident and the airbags are activated, your kittens may be injured or perhaps killed!
 As a result, the front seat is a very dangerous position for us.
 Instead, place the carrier in the backseat and fasten it there with a seatbelt.
+See why thousands of cats love BoxCat

 Make sure your cat is comfortable in your car at all times, especially during the summer and winter.
 If you’re traveling away for a full day or more than a day, bring a travel kit for your cat.
 In case of an accident, you should have pet first aid, snacks, water, a litter scoop, pet wipes, and paper towels on hand.